ahrampy/tower-time/README.md

 * HTML5
 * CSS

+## About

-Tower Time was built on HTML5 canvas, and uses the Dijkstra algorithm or 'Brushfire' pathfinding combined with vector navigation.
-It features custom pixel animation and is a fully-featured game, with upgrade and sell options, and hotkeys to make for a polished user experience.
+Tower Time was built on HTML5 canvas, and uses the Dijkstra algorithm or 'Brushfire' pathfinding combined with vector movement.
+It features custom pixel animation and is a fully-featured game, with upgrade / sell options, and optional hotkeys to make for a polished user experience.

 <img src="https://imgur.com/td8tiXC.png"/>
 <img src="https://imgur.com/vlwicHs.png"/>